UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 A person acting in good faith who reports or assists in the investigation of a report of alleged or suspected child abuse or neglect or who testifies or otherwise participates in a judicial proceeding arising from a report, petition, or investigation of alleged child abuse or neglect is immune from civil or criminal liability that might otherwise be incurred or imposed.

-Filing a false report is a violation of state criminal law and may subject faculty, staff or students to disciplinary action, up to and including termination or expulsion.
+Filing a false report is a violation of state criminal law and may subject faculty, staff, and students to disciplinary action, up to and including termination or expulsion.

 Texas State may not retaliate against a person who in good faith reports child abuse or neglect to their supervisor, an administrator of the facility where the person is employed, a state regulatory agency, or a law enforcement agency, or initiates or cooperates with an investigation or proceeding by a government entity relating to allegation of child abuse or neglect.